cogsys-io/bertagent/docs/source/tutorial.rst

     #  'hardly working individual' : -0.57
     #  'hard working individual' : 0.44
     #  'striving to achieve my goals' : 0.73
-    #  'strugling to achieve my goals' : 0.31
+    #  'struggling to achieve my goals' : -0.67
-    #  'strugling to survive' : -0.08
+    #  'struggling to survive' : -0.52
     #  'unable to survive' : -0.57
     #  'this car runs on gasoline with lead' : -0.03
     #  'this car runs on gasoline and it will lead us' : 0.09